Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 Despite their many benefits, treadmills also have a few negatives to consider.

-Higher risk of injury
+1. Higher risk of injury

-Treadmill-running has a higher rate of injury than exercising on a stationary bike, owing to the high-impact nature of the workout, which places more strain on joints.
+Treadmill running has a higher rate of injury than exercising on a stationary bike, owing to the high-impact nature of the workout, which places more strain on joints.
 For this reason, it is not an ideal option for those who suffer from knee pain.

 There is also the risk of losing your balance and falling off the exercise equipment, which is not an issue when exercising on a stationary bike.

-Bulky equipment
+2. Bulky and noisy equipment

 Pros & cons of stationary bikes